VCDS and OBD diagnostic device in the On-Board Diagnostics Shop

 Gremlin

-Balance the rotational speed and operating time of the 'pressure front' from the pump to the nozzle (start of flow --> start of spraying) to minimize errors.
+But the pre-adjustment is initially intended to compensate for the ignition delay and flow time of the 'front face' of the pump to the nozzle (start of flow --> start of spraying) at high RPMs when is active.

-Now, the starting and operating state with the lowest rotational speed, where the aforementioned time losses in degrees of angle represent the lowest error.
+Now, the starting and idling operation is the normal operating state with the lowest RPM, where the aforementioned time losses represent the lowest error in terms of degrees.

-The worst-case scenario for the diesel engine is the cold start, where the ignition delay is enormous (cold air, cold cylinder walls, poor injection, deposits on the cold walls...).
-Therefore, the injection start must be moved extremely early (the older diesels had a 'cold start accelerator' that did exactly that).
+The worst-case scenario for diesel engines is cold starting, where the ignition delay is extremely long (cold air, cold cylinder walls, poor injection, deposits on the cold walls...).
+Therefore, the injection start must be moved very far forward.
+(Older diesel engines had a 'cold start accelerator' that did exactly this).

-With a warm start, you don't need the extreme early adjustment ('with a warm start, accordingly less').
-That's why I also have my theory about increasing leakage losses or poor spray patterns...
+When starting up, you don't need extreme pre-adjustment, of course ('when starting up, accordingly less').
+That's also why I believe in the increasing leakage losses or poor spray patterns...

 CU Gremlin